sergioandresco/img-compressor-sc/README.md

 ## Easy images compressor for to use

-img-compressor-sc is a library in Node.js for compress images by URL and images in local location in live time.
+img-compressor-sc is a library in Node.js for compress images in local location in live time.

 > You can use this library for compress differents image types in live time to make your
 > project more light.